dome9/cloud-bots/README.md

     discovered*, and enter the ARN for the SNS (*InputTopicARN*, created above).
 Select option *JSON - Full entity*, and then click **SAVE**.

-**Note:** Dome9 will send event messages to the SNS for new findings.
+**Note:** CloudGuard will send event messages to the SNS for new findings.
 To send events for previous findings, follow these steps:

 1. Navigate to the **Compliance Policies** page.